-The grant of options is part of the long-term incentive component of executive and Director compensation and an essential part of compensation.
-Qualified Directors, employees and consultants of the Corporation and its subsidiaries may participate in the Stock Option Plan, which is designed to encourage optionees to link their interests with those of Shareholders, in order to promote an increase in Shareholder value.
+The grant of options is part of the long-term incentive component of executive and Director compensation, and an essential part of total compensation.
+Qualified Directors, employees and consultants of the Corporation and its subsidiaries may participate in the Stock Option Plan, which is designed to align optionee interests with those of Shareholders, in order to promote an increase in Shareholder value.
 Awards and the determination of any exercise price are made by the Board of Directors, after recommendation by the GHR Committee.
 Awards are established, among other things, according to the role and responsibilities associated with the participant's position and his or her influence over appreciation in Shareholder value.
 Any award grants a participant the right to purchase a certain number of Common Shares during a specified term in the future, after a vesting period and/or specific performance conditions, at an exercise price equal to at least 100% of the Market Price (as defined below) of the Corporation's Common Shares on the grant date.
-The "Market Price" of Common Shares as of a particular date shall generally mean the closing price per Common Share on the TSXV or any other exchange on which the Common Shares are listed from time to time, for the last preceding date on which there was a sale of such Common Shares on such exchange (subject to certain exceptions set forth in the Stock Option Plan in the event that the Company is no longer traded on any stock exchange).
+The "Market Price" of Common Shares as of a particular date shall generally mean the closing price per Common Share on the TSXV on the last trading day prior to the grant of such options (subject to certain exceptions set forth in the Stock Option Plan in the event that the Corporation is no longer traded on any stock exchange).
 Previous awards may sometimes be taken into account when new awards are considered.